Adhanik/kb-with-kops/Day 10 - Storage in KB - PV & PVC/C.1.a Persistent Volumes.md

 ## Persistent Volume

-A PV is a piece of storage in cluster that has been provisioned by and admin or dynamically provisioned using Storage Classes.
+A PV is a piece of storage in cluster that has been provisioned by an admin or dynamically provisioned using Storage Classes.

 We will create 4 PV, attached with EBS volumes, and then use them for PVC requests.